 Cold Svekolnik Soup (Свекольник) is like Italian Gazpacho soup, the most commonly recognized cold soup outside of Europe.
 Other popular cold soups in Russian are Okroshka made with Kefir, Okroshka with Kvas and Holodnik, and many variations in between.
 Some of these soups are made with meat, while many are vegetarian.
 They are all made with lots of vegetables and incredibly healthy to eat.

 My favorite memory of eating Svekolnik Soup was at Mu-Mu Cafe (МУ-МУ) on Arbat Street in Moscow.
 Mu-Mu is a cafe/diner chain across Moscow with great food and great prices, plus you get a cow Caramel candy when you pay.
 If you’re ever in Moscow, you’re sure to see this cow cafe everywhere!
-As tasty as it was, of course, my mom’s Svekolnik Soup recipe tasted better!
+As tasty as it was, of course, my mom’s Svekolnik recipe tasted better!

 There are many variations of this soup, some people add carrots, potatoes, add kefir, radishes or even tomatoes.
 If slicing the vegetables into thin long straws isn’t your thing, feel free to diced them, julienne or even grate them.

 Like Holodnik or Okroshka, or Gazpacho, cold summer soups are perfect on a hot summer’s day.
-This Classic Svekolnik Soup (Свекольник) is simply a cold vegetarian borscht recipe, much loved and full of vitamins.
+This Classic Svekolnik Soup (Свекольник) is simply a cold vegan borscht recipe, much loved and full of vitamins.
 In Russia, it’s all about the beets.
 Bon Appetit! Приятного аппетита!

-Classic Svekolnik Soup (Свекольник)
+Svekolnik Cold Borscht (Свекольник)

 - 4 medium beets with leaves if available